Recent Case Proves Persuasion Is Not Undue Influence | Curtis Parkinson

 Undue Influence

 The Claimant argued, “there was strong circumstantial evidence”.
 That her sister had placed undue influence on their mother when her Will was made.
 She had taken unfair advantage of her frail and vulnerable state.
-Furthermore, she argued that their mother was heavily reliant on her sister, who’d also persuaded her not to leave something to her grandchildren.
+Furthermore, she argued that their mother was heavily reliant on her sister.
+Moreover, she’d also persuaded her not to leave something to her grandchildren.

 The Court dismissed these arguments.
 There was no evidence of concern about the deceased’s mental capacity.
-Being frail and vulnerable didn’t mean a person wasn’t able to make a valid Will.
-It was also noted that it was clear the deceased did rely on the Defendant, but she was not her sole source of support.
+Being frail and vulnerable didn’t mean a person couldn’t make a valid Will.
+However, it was clear the deceased did rely on the Defendant, but she was not her sole source of support.

 It was proven that their mother had discussed her desire to leave the Claimant’s children a legacy with her solicitor.
-However, the Defendant reminded her mother that the only way to do this would be to sell her house, which she did not want to do.
+However, the Defendant reminded her mother that the only way to do this would be to sell her house.
+Her mother did not want to do this.

-Crucially, the Court accepted that the Defendant had ‘persuaded’ her mother not to go ahead with these bequests.
+Crucially, the Court accepted that the Defendant had ‘persuaded’ her mother not to proceed with these bequests.
 But it did not accept this ‘persuasion’ constituted undue influence.
-Given the nature of the Claimant’s relationship with their mother, the Court concluded that the decision to change her Will was entirely understandable.
+The court found the will change understandable, considering the claimant’s relationship with their mother.

 Derivative Claim